qalle2/nes-pride/README.md

 * start button: toggle flag descriptions on or off

 ## How to add new flags
-You can add flags of your own to the NES program without programming skills.
+You can add flags of your own to the NES program.
-However, you need to have Python and ASM6 installed and may need to know some Python if things go wrong.
+You need to have Python and ASM6 installed and may need to know some Python if things go wrong.
+1. Delete some existing flags.
+(There are no free tiles at the moment.)
+If this causes `convert.py` to complain about missing files, delete references to them.
-1. Open your flag image in an image editor (e.g. GIMP).
+2. Open your flag image in an image editor (e.g. GIMP).
-2. Resize the image to 256&times;192 pixels.
+3. Resize the image to 256&times;192 pixels.
-3. Convert the image into indexed color (so it has a palette).
+4. Convert the image into indexed color (so it has a palette).
-4. Because of NES hardware limitations, the colors need to be optimized manually and the pixels may need to be edited as well.
+5. Because of NES hardware limitations, the colors need to be optimized manually and the pixels may need to be edited as well.
 This is tricky, but follow these rules:
    * No more than 12 unique colors in addition to black.
    * All unique colors should be clearly distinct from each other.
 (Try copying colors from existing flags.)
    * Put a 16&times;16-pixel grid on the image (in GIMP, Image &rarr; Configure Grid&hellip; and View &rarr; Show Grid).
    * No grid square can have more than three distinct colors in addition to black.
    * In all grid squares combined, you can't use more than four unique sets of three distinct colors in addition to black.
-5. Save the image in PNG format under the `img` directory.
+6. Save the image in PNG format under the `img` directory.
 The filename before the extension (`.png`) is important:
    * It will be the flag description text (up to 8&times;3 characters) inside the NES program.
    * 24 characters or less.
    * Only `a`&ndash;`z`, `0`&ndash;`9`, hyphen (`-`) and underscore (`_`) are allowed.